-Thanks to Mr. Eldon Audiss in the reconstruction of this story.
+Thanks to Mr. Eldon Audiss for the reconstruction of this story.
 As a staff sergeant in 1942-43, Mr. Audiss was an engineer on The Duchess.
 Faithfully he kept the bomb rings of each of his missions and, half a century later can accurately recall the order of events by their number.
 Mr. Audiss needs nothing to recall the last mission of Jack Mathis, it is an event beyond ever forgetting.

 Many of these details and photographs would not be available if not for the sincere efforts of the Mathis family.
-Jack and Mark Mathis' cousin John Mathis, and their second-cousin Fred Mathis have spent years working to research and preserve the story of the Mathis Brothers.
+Jack and Mark Mathis' cousin John Mathis, and their second cousin Fred Mathis have spent years working to research and preserve the story of the Mathis Brothers.

 Firsbee, John L. "A Tale of Two Texans", Air Force Valor, Vol. 69, No. 3, March 1986